2022-07-19

 The ongoing eighth-generation was launched in 2019, introducing new VW design trends with more crests and an airy interior.
 It’s also the first Volkswagen Golf that isn’t available as a two-door hatchback.

-The base model starts at $23,195 and has LED headlights, a panoramic sunroof, keyless entry, push-button ignition, a Wi-Fi hotspot, and other generous standard features.
+A couple of years old base model starts at nearly $29,000 and has LED headlights, a panoramic sunroof, keyless entry, push-button ignition, a Wi-Fi hotspot, and other generous standard features.

 1. Up!

-The Volkswagen Up belongs to the smallest passenger car category – segment A, which is the main reason this car is the most reliable Volkswagen.
-It received a 94.8% reliability rating from WhatCar?, placing it among the most reliable cheap cars.
+The Volkswagen Up belongs to the smallest passenger car category – segment A, which is the main reason it is the most reliable Volkswagen.
+It received a 96.9% reliability rating from WhatCar?, placing it among the most reliable cheap cars.

 Some owners of pre-2016 models have complained about water leaking inside the cabin and software glitches, but these issues aren't common in newer models.

-Overall, this is a competitive city commuter, which should keep going with minimal expenses.
+Overall, this is a competitive city commuter, and it should keep going with minimal expenses.

 Most common Volkswagen problems